-Beit Sasson invites all members and guests to stay for Kiddush following Shabbat morning services.
+Beit Sasson invites all members and guests to stay for Kiddush following Shabbat or Holiday morning services.
 These sometimes feature traditional Sephardic Shabbat cuisine like hamim and zhug – and they are always a time for reconnecting with friends and making new ones.

-If you have a simcha or nahalah (azkara, yahrzeit), considering honoring the occasion by sponsoring a Shabbat morning Kiddush or Seuda Shlishit.
+If you have a simcha or nahalah (azkara, yahrzeit), consider honoring the occasion by sponsoring a Shabbat morning Kiddush or Seuda Shlishit.
 For more information, contact our events coordinator Leann Shamash at firstname.lastname@example.org or 617 527-7355.

 Fee for a pareve kiddush: